 - Brutal Honesty: She's not the type to mince words.
 For instance, she lays into Kaho pretty hard upon learning she was slacking off after failing a test.

-- Celibate Hero: Well, Heroine: In the manga, one of her past relationships ended abruptly because her boyfriend was arrested out of being Mistaken for Paedophile.
+- Celibate Hero: In the manga, one of her past relationships ended abruptly because her boyfriend was arrested out of being Mistaken for Paedophile.
 This somehow caused her to think she should never have any romance.
-In the anime, she simply thinks she has no time for dating, especially when she would rather to watch anime.
+In the anime, she simply thinks she has no time for dating, especially when she would rather watch anime.

 - Cosplay Otaku Girl: Mafuyu doesn't wear the outfits she collects, but she does get a sense of satisfaction from acquiring them to begin with, and is absolutely thrilled whenever she finds someone else to model the costumes for her.

-- Double Standard: Abuse, Female on Male: She mostly abuses Dino, usually by hitting him if she thinks he's acting or doing something perverted.
+- Double Standard: Abuse, Female on Male: Downplayed.
+She mostly abuses Dino, usually by hitting him if she thinks he's acting or doing something perverted.
+Although a lot of her abuse is directed towards Dino, she has no problems hitting other women like Kaho or Maika either.

 - The Fake Cutie: She plays the part of a cheerful and adorable little sister for her job as a waitress, but her real personality is more of a Deadpan Snarker who won't hesitate to insult or hit someone when they're being stupid.
 She's also a 20-year-old college student despite her short height and youthful looks.